4 Strategies for Agile Portfolio Management

 Tactics:

-Four: Risk and Dependency Management
+#4: Risk and Dependency Management

-Finally, successful agile portfolio management depends on strategic risk management.
+Finally, successful agile project portfolio management depends on strategic risk management.
 Every project has risks, and it’s a mistake not to plan for them.
 Doing the work to prepare for the worst in advance can only help.

 Manage Dependencies and Risks